idelsaf/bank-app/README.md

 ### TODO:

-- all features written in italics
+- all features written in italics;
+- number check in fields (deposit, withdraw, transfer);

 ### Technologies: